 Minimal propolis buildup

-Offspring queen often do not have same traits as mother, may require common requeening
+Offspring queens often do not have the same traits as the mother queen and may require common requeening

 Low swarm instinct